 - 1. Understand the concepts of the Constitution, Citizenship and Fundamental Rights. and contractual obligations thereof. - 2.
 Explain the making of the Indian Constitution and its salient features - 3.
 Demonstrate the provisions of Directive Principles of State Policy and Centre/State Legislature, Judiciary and Executive.

-UNIT-I: Introduction
+UNIT-I: Introduction of Constitution

-- 1. Preamble
+- 1. Constitution and Constitutionalism

 - 2. Nature of the Indian Constitution

-- 3. Characteristics of federalism
+- 3. Forms of Government

-- 4. Unitary form of Government.
+- 4. Preamble

+- 5. Citizenship